McKinsey has a useful chart where they assess the potential impact of the IoT by segment:

 Requirements we have experienced range from being able to pick up documents for particular machinery through to actual sensing such as detecting vibration is within (safety) bounds for ‘aggressive’ equipment.
 We have also seen the requirement for matching workers with workstations and jobs as well as the tracking of workers, tools, pallets, parts and fabrications.
 There’s also the need for real-time overviews for short term safety and efficiency management, the same longer term data also being used for process improvement and planning.

 - Low power.
 Sensors need to have a long life because replacing them or their batteries requires human effort and they are sometimes placed in normally inaccessible and dangerous areas.
-Beacons are ideal for this because some have up to 5+ years battery life, some can be solar powered and last forever and others can be permanently powered.
+Beacons are ideal for this because some have up to 5+ years battery life and others can be permanently powered.

 - Sensing.
 Various off the shelf sensor beacons are available.
 Custom variants are possible to sense industry specific metrics.